Teksta versija

 Section 13.
 Execution of a Request for the Issuance of Passenger Data

-(2) The passenger information unit shall, within 30 days after the day of the receipt of the request submitted in the time period which is laid down in Paragraph one of this Section, issue the requested passenger data to the authority or include in the Register the information selection criteria indicated in the request, if passenger data which are not yet included in the Register are requested.
+(2) The passenger information unit shall, within 30 days after the day of the receipt of the request submitted in the time period which is laid down in Paragraph one of this Section, issue the requested passenger data to the institution or include in the Register the information selection criteria indicated in the request, if passenger data which are not yet included in the Register are requested.

 Section 14.
 Issuance of Passenger Data in Urgent Cases